Ibotessoom History, Family Crest & Coats of Arms

-Anglo-Saxon name Ibotessoom comes from the baptismal name Isabel.
+The Anglo-Saxon name Ibotessoom comes from the baptismal name 'Isabel' as in 'the son of Isabel.'

 Early Origins of the Ibotessoom family